-An increasingly popular subject, this IB diploma in Psychology is a fascinating area of study.
-It will help you understand human behaviour and mental processes and allow you to better understand how we think act and feel.
-Most importantly students of psychology will gain a greater understanding of themselves and appreciate the diversity of human behaviour; making them culturally competent and globally engaged citizens.
+Psychology helps us to understand human behaviour and mental processes and allows students to better understand how we think act and feel.
+Most importantly students of psychology at The Beaconsfield School will gain a greater understanding of themselves and appreciate the diversity of human behaviour; making them culturally competent and globally engaged citizens.

-At the Beaconsfield School we cover the three core approaches to psychology by following a themantic units of study.
-In Year one you will look at Social Influence, Criminology; and PTSD.
-In year two you will look at the topics of Love & Marriage, Globalization & Behaviour; and Technology and Cognition.
+At the Beaconsfield School we cover the three core approaches to psychology.
+In Year one you will look at five areas: social, cognitive, developmental, biological and individual differences.
+In year two you will look at the topics of: issues in mental health, child psychology and criminal psychology.

 The skills and knowledge of psychology are relevant to any career involving contact with other people.
 Whilst they will be particularly relevant to such careers as teaching, medicine, personnel management and social work, they are also relevant to careers in business, customer relations, the police, journalism, advertising, and the law.
 An A ‘Level in psychology can help you into work but is also recognised as a sound preparation for university.